-The graduate program in our department offers the Master of Science (MSChE) and Doctor of Philosophy (PhD) in Chemical Engineering.
-Tuition waivers and living stipends are available for outstanding applicants to enable them to focus on cutting-edge research and advanced coursework.
+The graduate program in our department offers the Master of Science in Chemical Engineering (M.S.Ch.E.) and Doctor of Philosophy (Ph.D.) with a concentration in Chemical Engineering.
 The most commonly-asked questions about the program are addressed below.
 You can download the department’s Graduate Student Handbook which is a complete guide to applying to the program, the coursework requirements, and details funding.

 Outcomes and Objective

-The educational objective of the Chemical Engineering graduate program is to prepare students for advanced roles in the profession through a combination of planned coursework and research activities so that graduates are equipped to address present and future challenges in such areas as research, teaching, management, and entrepreneurship.
+The program goal, or educational objective, of the Chemical Engineering graduate program is to prepare students for advanced roles in the profession through a combination of planned coursework and research activities so that graduates are equipped to address present and future challenges in such areas as research, teaching, management, and commercialization.

 The educational outcomes of our graduate program are to assure that each student has had an opportunity to:

 - Critically analyze meaningful and technologically relevant data, and for thesis students, plan and safely conduct research;

 - Demonstrate proficiency in fundamental mathematics and chemical engineering problem solving;

 - Develop and use effective written and oral communication skills.

 - A grade point average of 3.0 out of 4.0 in a completed B.S. or M.S. in chemical engineering.

 - The Ralph E. Martin Department of Chemical Engineering is waiving Graduate Record Examination (GRE) scores for all upcoming academic terms.